rjmags1/algorithms-practice/leetcode/114_flatten_binary_tree_to_linked_list.md

 ```

 ## Notes
 - The first time I attempted this problem I overlooked the simple recurrence relation obvious in the example and tried to do figure out a Morris Traversal-esque approach.
-This was dumb.
-I think for whatever reason I am not comfortable yet with bottom up building of binary trees, but that is the approach for this problem.
 - To flatten a binary tree as described in the prompt, all one needs to do is recursively flatten the left and right subtrees, and then point `node.right` to the head of the flattened left subtree, and then point the `tail.right` of the flattened left subtree to the head of the flattened right subtree.
 We also need to remember to set the `node.left` to `None` for every node in the tree.